salamonpavel/ZioDemo/DISCUSSION.md

-### Notes for the discussion
+### What are effects and why do we need them?
+In the context of functional programming, an effect refers to an operation that does something other than simply compute a result.
+This could be reading from or writing to a database, making a network request, reading from or writing to the console, or any other kind of interaction with the outside world.

+In pure functional programming, functions should not have side effects.
+They should only compute and return a value based on their input.
+However, most useful programs need to interact with the outside world in some way.
+To reconcile this, functional programming languages often model effects as values that can be computed, rather than operations that are performed.

+### Futures, Cats Effect IO, ZIO
+Scala `Future`, Cats `IO`, and ZIO `ZIO` are all used to represent computations that may have side effects, but they have different features and design philosophies.

+**Scala Future:**

+- Futures in Scala are eager, meaning they start executing as soon as they are defined.
+This can make them harder to reason about because side effects can occur at unexpected times.
+Given that the execution of a Future is not separate to its creation, Future is not a real effect.
+- Futures are not referentially transparent, which is a key property in functional programming.
+- Error handling with Futures can be tricky because a failed Future might throw an exception immediately upon creation.
+- Futures lack some powerful combinators for dealing with concurrency and resource management.

+**Cats IO:**

+- Cats `IO` is a data type for encoding side effects as pure values, addressing some of the issues with `Future`.
+- `IO` is lazy, meaning computations are not executed until the "end of the world", i.e., the main function or the point where the side effect needs to be executed.
+- `IO` has a rich set of combinators for transforming and composing instances.
+- `IO` provides better support for error handling than `Future`.
+- `IO` Cats Effects library has support for cancellation and concurrent programming.

+**ZIO:**

+- `ZIO` data type includes an error type parameter, which allows for type-safe error handling.
+This can help prevent runtime errors and make your code more robust.
+- `ZIO` includes an environment type parameter, which can be used to provide dependencies to your effects.
+This can make your code more modular and testable.
+- `ZIO` has first-class support for concurrency and parallelism, with a number of powerful combinators for managing concurrent and parallel computations.

+In summary, while `Future` is built into Scala, it has several limitations.
+Both Cats `IO` and ZIO provide more powerful and flexible ways to deal with effects. `ZIO` is more robust and provides type-safe error handling and environment type parameter which can be used to provide dependencies.

-### Core ZIO Data Types
+## Core ZIO Data Types

-    ZIO — ZIO is a value that models an effectful program, which might fail or succeed.
+ZIO provides several core data types to represent different kinds of effects:

+1. **ZIO[R, E, A]**: This is the main data type in ZIO.
+It represents an effectful program that requires an environment of type `R`, may fail with an error of type `E`, or may succeed with a value of type `A`.

-        UIO — UIO[A] is a type alias for ZIO[Any, Nothing, A].
+2. **UIO[A]**: This is a type alias for `ZIO[Any, Nothing, A]`.
+It represents an effect that cannot fail and does not require any environment.

-        URIO — URIO[R, A] is a type alias for ZIO[R, Nothing, A].
+3. **URIO[R, A]**: This is a type alias for `ZIO[R, Nothing, A]`.
+It represents an effect that cannot fail and requires an environment of type `R`.

-        Task — Task[A] is a type alias for ZIO[Any, Throwable, A].
-        RIO — RIO[R, A] is a type alias for ZIO[R, Throwable, A].
+4. **Task[A]**: This is a type alias for `ZIO[Any, Throwable, A]`.
+It represents an effect that may fail with a `Throwable` and does not require any environment.

-        IO — IO[E, A] is a type alias for ZIO[Any, E, A].
-    ZIOApp — ZIOApp and the ZIOAppDefault are entry points for ZIO applications.
+5. **RIO[R, A]**: This is a type alias for `ZIO[R, Throwable, A]`.
+It represents an effect that may fail with a `Throwable` and requires an environment of type `R`.

+6. **IO[E, A]**: This is a type alias for `ZIO[Any, E, A]`.
+It represents an effect that may fail with an error of type `E` and does not require any environment.

+7. **ZIOApp**: This is an entry point for ZIO applications.
+It provides a default runtime and requires you to implement a `run` method that produces a `ZIO` effect.

-    Runtime — Runtime[R] is capable of executing tasks within an environment R.
+8. **Runtime[R]**: This is capable of executing tasks within an environment `R`.

-    Exit — Exit[E, A] describes the result of executing an IO value.
+9. **Exit[E, A]**: This describes the result of executing an IO value.
+It can be either a success (`Exit.Success`) with a value of type `A`, or a failure (`Exit.Failure`) with a cause of type `E`.
-    Cause — Cause[E] is a description of a full story of a fiber failure.

 ### Elements of Service pattern

 1. Service definition with scala trait
 2. Classes for service implementation; dependencies passed via constructors (interfaces, not implementation)
 3. ZLayer constructors